ryanmark1867/deep_learning_for_structured_data/README.md

 revised repo for Manning book **Deep Learning with Structured Data** https://www.manning.com/books/deep-learning-with-structured-data

 ## Note
-This repo is a rework of the original repo for the book at https://github.com/ryanmark1867/manning (which is being kept in place for the convenience of MEAP users who have already started to use it.
+This repo is a rework of the original repo for the book at https://github.com/ryanmark1867/manning (which is being kept in place for the convenience of MEAP users who have already started to use it).
 Improvements in this new repo include:
 - rationalized file names
 - simplified directory structure
 - notebooks tested on Python 3.6 and Python 3.7 in free and for-fee environments